Vision & History

 III.
 Closing the Deal

 The team.
 Chip Conley went to the 2009 Fly Ranch Dinner.
 He was enamored with Will's vision and love of the property.
 He saw Fly as the yin to BRC's yang.
 He became a Burning Man board member and re-ignited the effort with a first large gift.
-This enabled the organization to form a team:
+This enabled the organization to spark the process again in 2012:

 🐻 Bear Kittay was invited to join the project.
 He was Burning Man’s Global Ambassador and started to build a coalition